 If you worry about your kids wanting to draw on walls, try putting them in a cardboard box big enough so they can move, and let them draw memories in there!

-Shadows make a lot of shapes (most of the time, funny) that kids will surely enjoy.
+Shadows make many shapes (mostly of the time, funny) that kids will surely enjoy.
 So, with just a pen, paper and sunglasses (you might want to use sunscreen too), and a little bit of imagination, this will be a funtime for the entire family.